How to grow your super

 While these SG contributions help your super to grow, they may not be enough for you to afford a comfortable retirement.
-A recent study by ASFA1 shows that Australians face a major shortfall in retirement if they only rely on their employer's super contributions.
+A recent study by ASFA1,2 shows that Australians could face a major shortfall in retirement if they only rely on their employer's super contributions.

 If you want to have enough money to pay for things like private health insurance, internet at home, running your car, going out for dinner and taking holidays, you probably need to take steps towards growing your super.

-There are many ways you can grow your super and it’s probably easier than you might have thought.
+There are many ways you might be able to grow your super and it could be easier than you might have thought.
 The earlier you start, the more chance you’ll have to make an impact on your retirement savings.
 You can:

 If you’d like to find out more about what kind of retirement you might be able to afford, and how much extra you could save each week to grow your super, take a look at our range of online tools and calculators.

 If you’re a Gold State Super member, you can make extra contributions (above your maximum Average Contribution Rate) into a separate West State Super or GESB Super account.

 1 The Association of Superannuation Funds of Australia (ASFA), Retirement Standard, aged around 65, March quarter 2021.

 2 The Association of Superannuation Funds of Australia (ASFA), Retirement Standard, aged over 85, March quarter 2021.